aws-samples/aws-modernization-with-dynatrace/content/40_migrate_and_modernize/20_scale.md

 ## Validate SLAs

-During the workshop provisioning we used the [Dynatrace API](https://www.dynatrace.com/support/help/dynatrace-api/configuration-api/dashboards-api/) to add Dashbaord that allows for a quick comparison of the non-Dockerized and Dockerized implementations of easyTravel.
+During the workshop provisioning we used the [Dynatrace API](https://www.dynatrace.com/support/help/dynatrace-api/configuration-api/dashboards-api/) to add Dashboard that allows for a quick comparison of the non-Dockerized and Dockerized implementations of easyTravel.

 Navigate the dashboards from the left side menu to analyze volumes, response times, and load.